Roche/pyreadstat/README.md

 conda install libiconv
 ```

-and then recompile again (be sure to delete any cache).
+and then recompile again (be sure to delete any cache, if using pip do pip --no-cache-dir, if using setup.py remove
+the folder build, otherwise you may be installing the old compilation again).

 ## Basic Usage